semrush/intergalactic/website/docs/core-principles/a11y/a11y-general.md

 - sports stats;
 - other similar elements.

+Live regions need to exist in the DOM from the initial page load.
+And they should not be overused.
+There should not be too many live regions within a single page, and the content within a live region should be short.
+Live regions should not be used for entire sections of content.

-To mark an area on the page as interactive, add the ARIA attribute `aria-live=""` or a special ARIA role to any parent element:
+To mark an area that has dynamic content, use the ARIA attribute `aria-live=""` with a special ARIA role, you can learn more about in the section below.

-- `alert`;
-- `status`;
-- `log`;
-- `timer`;
-- `marquee`.
+> It's recommended being careful with using redundant attributes like `role="alert"` with `aria-live="assertive"`.
+These roles are very well supported without the redundant aria-live attributes, and in some cases using the redundant attributes may do more harm than good.

 ### ARIA roles

-Roles are needed to make changes to all children elements within the interactive areas available to screen readers.
-This way screen readers will know how to handle updates to the content of these elements.

 | ARIA role   | Description                                                                                                                                                                                                                                                                                                                                                                                                                                          |
 | ----------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |